This article was last updated December 20, 2021.

-If you start the process of trying to conceive (aka TTC — more on this later), you may find yourself trying to make sense of an entirely new vocabulary of fertility-related acronyms.
+In the world of fertility and reproductive health, you may find yourself trying to make sense of an entirely new vocabulary of terms — as well as a fresh list of acronyms.

-You’ll come across some of these acronyms at your doctor’s office (for example: medical terms around fertility treatment, like IVF), and you’ll find some exclusively in online communities like the Modern Community (for example: BFP and other shorthand for pregnancy testing experiences).
-Wherever you hear these terms, this shared language can make intimate conversations about fertility and your journey a little bit easier.
+You’ll come across some of these acronyms at the doctor’s office (e.g., medical terms around fertility treatment, like IVF), you’ll find some in articles you read, and you'll see others exclusively in online communities like the Modern Community (e.g., BFP and other shorthand for pregnancy testing).

 2WW/TWW: 2WW or TWW stands for “two-week wait.”
 After timed intercourse or a fertility treatment (like intrauterine insemination), doctors recommend that you wait two weeks after you ovulate — then take a pregnancy test.
 This two-week wait corresponds to the time needed for an embryo to implant into the uterus and begin triggering a rise in the hormone (hCG) detected in blood or urine pregnancy tests.